Hassan Ndam

-Hassan Ndam (born 29 October 1998) is a Cameroonian professional footballer who plays as a defender for New York Red Bulls in Major League Soccer.
+Hassan Ndam (born 29 October 1998) is a Cameroonian professional footballer who plays as a centre-back for Danish 2nd Division side Vendsyssel FF.

 Club career

 Rainbow Bamenda

 Born in Foumban, Ndam began his professional career with Rainbow Bamenda.

 New York Red Bulls

 Ndam signed with Major League Soccer side New York Red Bulls from Rainbow Bamenda on 31 January 2017.
 He made his debut with New York Red Bulls II on 25 March 2017, in a 3–3 draw against Pittsburgh Riverhounds.
 On 19 August 2017, Ndam scored his first goal as a professional, heading in a free kick in 4–0 victory over FC Cincinnati.